 My last blog post covered the psychology of climate change.
-The post closed questioning whether or not the public will heed global warming’s warning signs.
+The post closed questioning whether or not the public will heed climate change’s warning signs.
 One of the dilemmas facing climate change educators is that research has shown that there is no single American public.
 There are actually six distinct audiences that need to be communicated with differently regarding climate change.

 Anthony Leiserowitz, Director of the Yale Project on Climate Change Communication and a Research Scientist at the School of Forestry and Environmental Studies at Yale University, says in an episode titled, “Encore: Ending the Silence on Climate Change” this month on Bill Moyer & Company, “There are multiple publics within the United States.
 In fact, what we’ve identified are six Americas.”